wpendl99/.github/profile/webServices/dataServices/dataServices.md

 1. Create your account.
 1. Create a database cluster.
 1. Create your root database user credentials.
-Remember this for later use.
+Remember these for later use.
 1. Set network access to your database to be available from anywhere.
 1. Copy the connection string and use the information in your code.
 1. Save the connection and credential information in your production and development environments as instructed above.